digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/dashboard.md

 ### Export App

 This option downloads a JSON file containing the application data.
-This JSON file can be [imported](#import) to ToolJet to create a new app.
+This JSON file can be [imported](#import) to JumpStart to create a new app.
 The exported app will include all the queries connected to global data sources including the data source created from Marketplace plugins.

 This option allows you to select a specific version of the app to export or export all the versions of the app.
 To export a specific version of the app, select a version from the list of available versions in the modal and click on the `Export selected version` and to export all the versions of the app, click on the `Export All` button.

-#### Export ToolJet table schema
+#### Export JumpStart table schema

-Selecting this option will include the schema of the ToolJet table connected to that application in the exported JSON file.
-This option is available for all the apps on ToolJet however only the apps with a ToolJet table connected(includes tjdb query) will have the schema included in the exported JSON file.
+Selecting this option will include the schema of the JumpStart table connected to that application in the exported JSON file.
+This option is available for all the apps on JumpStart however only the apps with a JumpStart table connected(includes tjdb query) will have the schema included in the exported JSON file.

-This JSON file can be used to [import](#importing-app-connected-to-tooljet-table) the application to ToolJet along with the table schema that was connected to the application.
+This JSON file can be used to [import](#importing-app-connected-to-jumpstart-table) the application to JumpStart along with the table schema that was connected to the application.

 <div style={{textAlign: 'center'}}>